pelkmanslab/CellProfilerPelkmans/doc/TESTS.md

 The test-data folder is structured as follows:

 ### *Input/*
 Raw-inputs for pipelines (images, illumination correction files etc.).
-Sub-directories $A, B, C, etc.$ each represent different sets of raw-inputs.
+Sub-directories *A, B, C, etc.* each represent different sets of raw-inputs.

 ### *State/*
 Snapshots of execution state (e.g. serialized *handles* files) from matlab.
 They are grouped: